matthiasboeker/Covid_19_Forecast/Readme.md

 # Covid 19 Forecast
 Forecasting the development of new infections due to the Covid 19 virus.
+Running notebook can be found under Notebooks/ARIMA_Approach

 ## Process
 1. Implementation of a ARIMA forecast
 2. Kalman Filter updated with ARIMA forecast

 ## Papers
 1. https://arxiv.org/pdf/2002.07112.pdf